 Some student leaders and advisors have started using other methods to document skill development, including learning contracts, reflective photography, exit interviews, and one-minute papers.
 Being flexible and creative helps students integrate learning in a variety of ways.

-All organizations are not created equally, so advisors need to understand the mission and culture of the organization, the individual or group readiness to adopt learning strategies, and their own readiness to talk to student leaders about learning.
+All organizations are not created equal, so advisors need to understand the mission and culture of the organization, the individual or group readiness to adopt learning strategies, and their own readiness to talk to student leaders about learning.
 The guide below may help you decide which topics may be best addressed with different groups.

 Students and advisors have also found success in using learning contracts, a plan for accomplishing professional goals.
 Not only do they provide the objectives, they specify the activities to achieve the goal or outcome, the timeframe for accomplishment, and the evaluation tools to document and confirm learning.